Peppadew vs Cherry Pepper: Brine, Brand, and Bite

 Quick Comparison

 Peppadew Pepper measures 280–650 SHU while Cherry Pepper registers 100–500 SHU.
-They are roughly equal in heat.
+That makes Peppadew Pepper about 1.3x hotter by upper SHU range.
 Peppadew Pepper is known for its sweet, tangy, and lightly brined flavor (C. baccatum), while Cherry Pepper offers sweet and mild notes (C. annuum).

 Peppadew Pepper